imagineLife/big-site/content/mongo/rando-questions.md

 When considering the data model

-- consider the access pattern: what are the common queries being used?
+- consider the **access pattern**: what are the common queries being used?
-- consider growth of embedded docs - these should not grow to infinity
+- consider **growth of embedded docs** - these should not grow to infinity
-- don't worry about data de-duplication - mongo can use data duplication to the advantage of the system
+- **don't worry about data de-duplication** - mongo can use data duplication to the advantage of the system

 ### Performance and Indexing